Cross-industry group's letter challenges Minister's comments on court system

-The letter responds to these remarks by explaining that the concerns felt by all these organisations regarding the capacity of the court system to deal with possession cases are well-founded and underpinned by robust evidence.
+Signed by the NRLA, the British Property Federation, Goodlord, Propertymark and Leaders Romans Group, the letter to the Minister challenges this view.
+The letter explains how the concerns felt by all these organisations regarding the capacity of the court system to deal with possession cases are well-founded and underpinned by robust evidence.

 The letter also set out how each of the signatories is eager to work constructively with the Government as it proceeds with the implementation of rental reforms over the near future.
-However, to ensure this process proceeds as smoothly as possible it is crucial that the Government set out, clearly and comprehensively, what its anticipated improvements to the court system will look like.
+However, to ensure this process proceeds as smoothly as possible it is crucial that the Government sets out, clearly and comprehensively, what its anticipated improvements to the court system will look like.

 Further to a previous letter sent to the Minister in September, the signatories also call for the following: